DocBohn/CowPi_documentation/docs/source/microcontroller.rst

     is the system clock frequency (the inverse of the clock period).

 comparison_value
-    is how the number of "timer" beats between interrupts.
+    is the number of "timer" beats between interrupts.
     You will notice that Normal mode's equations are a special case of those presented here, in which *comparison_value* is :math:`2^{timer\_bits}`\ .
     You will subtract one from *comparison_value* and place in one of the timer's ``compare`` registers for a comparison-based timer interrupt.
     This can be any possible value of an unsigned 16-bit integer for TIMER1, or any possible value of an unsigned 8-bit integer for TIMER0 and TIMER2.